 The chart below describes the states that a Slack app can be and how they flow to one another.

 Slack apps begin their life void of features, uninstalled.
 Waiting for you to fill them with potential and functionality.
 We hope you move your app through the first two stages.
-Unless you're developing for other teams, stages three and four are optional.
+Unless you're developing for other workspaces, stages three and four are optional.
 We're happy you're developing on Slack at all stages.

 Just after you create your Slack app, it's not really capable of much.
 You probably haven't begun coding.
 You haven't declared the platform features you plan to use in the app, like incoming webhooks or a bot user.